Coconut Apricot Bars

 Notes

-*Some readers have suggested the crust may need some extra flour due to it's delicate nature.
-If you'd like a sturdier bar, you could add 2-4 tablespoons more flour to the batter.
+*Some readers have suggested the crust may need some extra flour due to its delicate nature.
+Another reader said she has a similar recipe that uses 2 cups of flour instead of 1.
+If you'd like a sturdier bar, you could add ½ cup more flour to the batter.
+Add another ½ cup if you want even sturdier bars.

 Recommended Products